SPass-space/NASA-CASA/README.md

 # NASA-CASA
 This repository contains the scripts used to prepare and run CASA (The Carnegie-Ames-Stanford Approach) terrestrial carbon cycle model.

-This repository contains the scripts used to prepare and run CASA (The Carnegie-Ames-Stanford Approach) terrestrial carbon cycle model.

 **Scripts Used**

 1.CASAglobal.py